-The Lakeside Community Garden is divided into several dozen individual plots, each of which is cultivated by an assigned resident gardener.
-Provided you’re willing follow a few simple garden rules, and plan to live at Lakeside throughout the summer, you are eligible to apply for a plot, and we would love to have you in the garden!
+The Lakeside Community Garden is divided into several dozen individual plots, each of which is cultivated by assigned resident gardeners.
+There is also a communal herb garden open to garden members.
+Provided you’re willing follow a few simple garden rules, and plan to live at Lakeside throughout the summer, you are eligible to apply for a plot.
+If you would like to be part of the garden and will not be in residence throughout the summer, or would prefer a lower-time commitment, you are encouraged to apply for the Herb Membership.

 If you’re interested in becoming a gardener at Lakeside, please review the information provided on this website, especially the Application Procedure, Garden Handbook, and Key Dates, detailed below.
 The Handbook contains all rules and regulations of the garden.